Friday, July 2, 2021

 Women in the Night.

 1948.
-Ostensibly a thriller, this (post)WW2 propaganda film received the full pulp noir treatment from director William Rowland.
 German scientists plot revenge on the victorious allies by developing a cosmic ray weapon.
 Meanwhile, beautiful women are held prisoner as they provide 'tea and sympathy' at an officers' club.
+Ostensibly a thriller, this (post)WW2 propaganda film received the full pulp noir treatment from director William Rowland.
 Featuring Tala Birell, Virginia Christine and especially Jean Brooks, who (more or less) reprises her persona from The Seventh Victim.
-Gloriously exploitative, irresistibly kitschy trash.
+Gloriously lurid and irresistibly kitschy, Women in the Night also has a dubious distinction in that it might well be the first Nazi exploitation movie.

 Thursday, February 18, 2021